 Diamond Springs Water Park

-The park's professional interpreters present guests with all sorts of programs throughout the year.
-Programs running between Memorial Day and through Labor Day tend to be the most highly attended, and include activities such as: diamond mining demonstrations, history walks, rock hound hikes, and, at times, evening programs.
-Even the kids can get involved, with a Summer program series for guests ages 6-12.
+The park's professional interpreters present guests with a variety of programs throughout the year.
+Programs running between Memorial Day and through Labor Day tend to be the most highly attended, and include activities such as diamond mining demonstrations, history walks, rock hound hikes, and, at times, evening programs.
+Even the kids can get involved with a summer program series for guests ages 6-12.

 Diamond Discovery Center

-On your way to get dirty in the diamond crater, you'll pass through the park's own Diamond Discovery Center.
-Guests may engage in this interpretive center, as it is a phenomenal gateway into the unique discovery of diamonds.
-There are many exhibits to tour and visitors can meet with the park interpretive staff.
+Before you get dirty in the diamond crater, stop by the park's Diamond Discovery Center.
+This interpretive center allows guests to engage with the diamonds and bridge education with the discovery of diamonds.
+There are many exhibits to tour, and visitors can meet with the park's interpretive staff.
 While you're here, view the Hall of Fame, watch an on-demand instructional diamond mining video, or view a searching demonstration.
 Here, you can also rent your digging equipment.

 When the grounds aren't as busy and bustling, visitors have even more opportunity to see the area's true locals.
 A parking lot rests just inside the park's entrance for day-use visitation and is large enough to park the rig.
-The lot is adjacent to the park's observation blind walkway.
-The gravel walkway is set among a secluded woodland and it leads its guests through to a wildlife observation blind.
+The lot is adjacent to the park's blind walkway.
+The gravel walkway is set among a secluded woodland, and it leads its guests through to a wildlife observation blind.
 It's the perfect vantage point to get a good shot of some of Arkansas' wildlife in their natural setting.
 Amateur and professional photographers alike are welcome to use the observation blind to get up close and personal to their wild subjects.

-While the trail loops may not be very long here, with an average of only a mile (one way), they make for a nice, leisurely bike ride.
-The off seasons are easiest to get around on two wheels, as less foot traffic will be on the paved Little Missouri River Trail and the gravel of Prospectors Trail.
+While the trail loops may not be very long here, with an average of only one mile (one way), they make for a nice, leisurely bike ride.
+The off seasons are easiest to get around on two wheels, as less foot traffic will be on the paved Little Missouri River Trail and the graveled Prospectors Trail.
 These trails are also perfect for kids to get around and burn off some energy before turning in to the campervan for the night.